gap-system/PackageDistro/README.md

 `PackageDistro` repository to automate most of the maintenance on the GAP package distribution.

-These workflows typically clone the `PackageDistroTools` repository into a directory named `_tools` inside the `PackageDistro` clone.

 The following jobs exist (for further details, look at their sources in
 <https://github.com/gap-system/PackageDistro/tree/main/.github/workflows>.